HassanAMZ/nongfu-pixel/README.md

-# Shopify App Template - Node tester
+# Shopify App Template - Node

 This is a template for building a [Shopify app](https://shopify.dev/apps/getting-started) using Node and React.
 It contains the basics for building a Shopify app.